ismasan/ismaelcelis.com/content/posts/4-railway-oriented-ruby-middleware.md

     <li>4. <code>ExpensiveOperation4</code><span class="note">pending</span></li>
 </ul>

-Caching can also be controlled selectively for one or more steps, via a custom sub-pipeline and a helper method.
+Caching could also be controlled selectively for one or more steps, via a custom sub-pipeline and a helper method.
+See [Extending Pipelines](/posts/railway-oriented-ruby-extending-pipelines/) for how to implement these helpers.

 ```ruby
 pl.step OkStep